How to create villains that make your story memorable.

 Your readers will love you and your story all the more for it.
 Why?
 Story is nothing without conflict.
 Conflict drives the story.
 The villain is the conflict driving your hero to action.

 1) Create a Human – First and foremost, think of your villain as a real person.
 No one is born evil.
-Villains are made via bad, terrible, horrifying experiences and circumstances.
+Most villains are made via bad experiences and circumstances.
 They were once regular people who suffered something terrible.
 They were hurt, betrayed, brutalized, abandoned, etc.

 Whatever happened to them, it changed them dramatically.
 It made them snap.
 Perhaps, it was instantaneous or maybe it was over a period of time, but something caused them to pick up the evil stick and start running down the wrong path.